google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Suspension System

 Look for a hard hat with a well-designed suspension system.
-This system helps absorb impact and distributes the weight of the hard hat evenly, reducing strain on your head and neck.
+This system helps absorb impact and distribute the weight of the hard hat evenly, reducing strain on your head and neck.
 Some suspension systems have adjustable straps or ratchets to achieve a better fit.

 Padding and Cushioning